goldfarb/BCL_Archive/README.md

 	* Fiche (default)
 	* Reverse (reverses the apparent order of current results)

-Whenever a user presses a button,function is applied, which reconstructs the result `div`s found in the main view

-according to the order mappings read from the "hidden ledger".

- the applyCritFilter()
+Whenever a user presses a button, a Javascript function, `applyCritFilter()`, is called that reconstructs the `results` div according to the specified criterion, save for the "reverse order" button, which calls its own function, `reverseSort()`.
+These functions, as well as the functional system as a whole, may be more fully understood by consulting the code which is meticulously annotated.

 ### Continued Development

- how to query page lengths

-This final section will present some helpful tips and tricks for upcoming steps in the archive's development.
+This final section will briefly suggest possible directions from which development may be picked up.
+* first and foremost, visual re-design of the UI
+*  adding more search fields/ level-of-detail
-*  more search criteria/ detail eg first names ...
+	* eg. search by first, middle names ...
+	* more detailed information about distribution of search results
+		* eg. results-per-page, results-per-author
+* embed hyperlinks into search results
-* make names links
+	* eg. author names link to author-sort filter

-* more session parameter actions eg author query relevance
+Please direct any questions to Edmund at ned.eisenberg@gmail.com or 608-692-0889.
 <!--
 ### Collation and OCR - Yelena w Sofia, Sara
 The first step was the collation of a burgeoning repository of scanned TIFF images into organized PDF documents corresponding to all publications and their Fiche locations.